Posted on: February 26, 2026 Posted by: Jonah Marshall Comments: 0

 Occupation: Former House member of the 8th district from 2005-2011.

 Platform: Hold ICE accountable as well as oppose Trump’s mass deportations.
-Reverse Republican medicaid cuts.
+Reverse Republican Medicaid cuts.
 Fight to restore the Department of Education.
 For more information go to Bean’s campaign page.

 Occupation: Small business owner.

-Platform: Support universal background checks for gun purchases.
+Platform: Supports universal background checks for gun purchases.
 Invest in judges and caseworkers to handle immigration cases and provide visas.
 Ensure America, not China leads in AI, clean energy, and manufacturing.
 For more information go to Dunung’s campaign page.

 Occupation: Local business owner.